What is Habitat III?

 Quito has received accolades in the past for being a leader in planning for climate change-related adaptation, while the current government has put housing and quality of life at the centre of its development approach.
 In 1978, Quito was also singled out to receive formal accolade from the United Nations for the city’s success in preserving its historical core.
 Along with Krakow, Poland, it was dubbed an inaugural World Heritage City by UNESCO.

-Quito’s clear interest in historical preservation could result in strengthened importance being placed on this issue at Habitat III.
-More broadly, the Ecuadorian government says it sees the New Urban Agenda as an opportunity to bring the views of Latin America and the Global South together with a new international commitment to sustainable development.
+Some see Quito’s clear interest in historical preservation having resulted in strengthened importance being placed on this issue at Habitat III.
+More broadly, the Ecuadorian government says it saw the New Urban Agenda as an opportunity to bring the views of Latin America and the Global South together with a new international commitment to sustainable development.

 Why does the Habitat III process matter?

-Habitat III will not be the first time that the world has gathered to consider and debate a collective approach to current trends impacting on towns, cities and other urban areas.
-Yet while such summits have taken place twice in the past, this third conference has a weight of responsibility and expectation never before experienced.
+Habitat III was not be the first time that the world has gathered to consider and debate a collective approach to current trends impacting on towns, cities and other urban areas.
+Yet while such summits have taken place twice in the past, this third conference had a weight of responsibility and expectation never before experienced.

 Recent years have seen a historic shift in where the world’s communities are living and working.
 Starting around 2009, more people around the globe began living in urban rather than rural areas.
 Further, these trends are only picking up speed, with nearly three-quarters of the world’s population expected to live in towns and cities by the middle of this century.